gramjos/GetGitHubRepoNames/README.md

 ```

-##### When the awk command recives the raw HTML
+#### When the awk command recives the raw HTML
-<p style="color:red;">The nature of `awk` is a line by line parser.
+<p>The nature of `awk` is a line by line parser.
 So question becomes, what sequence of characters can be searched for that is uniquely shared between the desired lines.
 The desired lines have directory and file information that will be eventually printed to the screen.</p>
 Within the single quotes, in the command below, this sets up a regular expression that matches the pattern between the forward slashes. `$0` repersents the whole line and the tilde `~` operator specifies regular expression matching.
-So, one can wrap the previous two statements together by saying, as `awk` takes its line by line input, it is searching for the exact string `class="js-navigation-open Link--primary"` <br>
+So, one can wrap the previous two statements together by saying, as `awk` takes its line by line input, it is searching for the exact string `class="js-navigation-open Link--primary"` <br><br>
-Aside,`-F` flag for field separator pattern.
-How a matched is segmented/grouped.
-Either, the opening or closing character of and opening or closing tag.
+Aside,`-F` flag for a field separator pattern.
+This specifies how a successful matched is segmented/grouped.
+In this scenario, specify, the opening or closing of an HTML tag (greater than or less than sign).

 ```shell
 awk -F">|<" '$0 ~ /class="js-navigation-open Link--primary"/ {print $5}';